 22. Superannuation

-(1) The Authority may request the Minister to whom the administration of the Superannuation and Family Benefits Act 1938, is committed to recommend that the Authority be included as a corporate body in the term “department” for the purposes of that Act, and the Treasurer may, on such recommendation and upon the Authority complying with the requirements of that Act, approve of the Authority as, and the Authority shall thereupon be deemed to be, a department for the purposes of that Act.
+(1) The Authority may request the Minister to whom the administration of the Superannuation and Family Benefits Act 1938 4, is committed to recommend that the Authority be included as a corporate body in the term department for the purposes of that Act, and the Treasurer may, on such recommendation and upon the Authority complying with the requirements of that Act, approve of the Authority as, and the Authority shall thereupon be deemed to be, a department for the purposes of that Act.

-(2) An officer or a wages employee of the Authority is not obliged to become a contributor under the Superannuation and Family Benefits Act 1938.
+(2) An officer or a wages employee of the Authority is not obliged to become a contributor under the Superannuation and Family Benefits Act 1938 4.